vadimturok/dragons-app/README.md

 ## Setup
-To run application locally create in the 'src' folder file 'firebaseconfig.js' and provide configuration object:
+To run application locally create in the root folder '.env' file and provide key-value pairs.
+Add all values from '.env' file into the 'firebaseconfig.js' file:

 ```
 const firebaseConfig = {